UCD-PCCN/eeg_overeasy/README.md

 [GUI link (not functional yet)](put_url_here)

 or by dowloading and implementing the class in custom scripts.
+See eegpwr_example.ipynb notebook for examples on how to interact with the code base.

 #### How it works: